What is Promoted Listings?

 enough to achieve a higher placement than your organic listing

-Promoted Listings also boosts your items' visibility across
+Promoted Listings also boosts your items' visibility across the

 Am I eligible for Promoted Listings credit?
 How do I redeem it?